rusansor/edem2021/README.md

 # Apache Kafka

 ## Development Environment Installation
-Dear student, to maximize the productivity of the Kafka Training sessions be request you to install **prior** the sessions the necessary tools in your local environment (pc or laptop).
+Dear student, to maximize the productivity of the Kafka Training sessions we request you to install **prior** the sessions the necessary tools in your local environment (pc or laptop).
 In case of technical issues the teacher will try to assist you during these sessions.
 Thank you.

 ### Java 17 JDK
 * Install the Java Development Kit with version 17 [JDK 17].
 Choose a link depending on your pc or laptop operative system: